 Confederation of Indian Textile Industry (CITI) being one of the leading industry chambers of the textile and clothing sector of India, represents the major leading regional & industry associations and 17 major corporate members, thus, covering the entire textile value chain from farm to garments & made-ups and the textile machinery industry.
+CITI has signed MOUs with Ten major International Textile Associations for promotion of textiles trade and investment.
+We directly and indirectly serve an industry that connects to millions of farmers, 100 million plus work force and 1.3 billion consumers.
 The cumulative annual turnover of CITI members is around USD 30 billion i.e. Rs.2 lakh crores plus.

 Earlier, CITI was known as The Indian Cotton Mills’ Federation (ICMF) which had been established in March 1958.
 In May 2005, it was broad based to represent the entire textile sector with the formation of Confederation of Indian Textile Industry (CITI), a Company registered under Section 25 of the Companies Act 1956.